wendyverdonk93/docs/content/api/payment_methods/post-order-inghome.md

 customer                       | object | Contains personal information about the customer.                                          |

-Please make sure you check out our dedicated documentation for [ING Home'Pay](/payment-methods/ing-home-pay/)
+Read more about [ING Home'Pay](/payment-methods/banks/ing-home-pay/) on our documentation page.

 ### Redirect
 * All parameters shown are required field(s) for an ING Home’Pay redirect transaction.